ELEKTRONN/ELEKTRONN2/README.rst

 or a `conda env <https://conda.io/docs/using/envs.html>`_ to prevent conflicts with system packages.

 ..
+TODO: Manual numpy install is only necessary because numba doesn't provide wheels.
+Once wheels are public, delete the "pip install numpy" lines.

-TODO: Maybe describe and example setup of a virtualenv.
+..
+TODO: Maybe describe an example setup of a virtualenv.

 Arch Linux (AUR)
 ^^^^^^^^^^^^^^^^